Don't Copy That Floppy: Synopsis

 Two teenagers, Jenny (played by Marja Allen) and Corey (played by Jimmy Todd), are playing a game on a classroom computer.
 Corey is exuberantly pushing keys to show the viewer that he is heavily immersed in the game action; Jenny is winning.
 Frustrated, he asks for a rematch, but she has an upcoming class and must leave.
 He decides he will copy the game so that he can play it at home.
 Upon inserting his blank floppy disk into the Apple Macintosh LC, a video pops up on the computer.
 This video is of a rapper named MC Double Def DP, the "Disk Protector" (played by M.E.
 Hart).

-The message of the video is that copyright infringement of software will cause the video game industry to lose money, resulting in less production of computer games.
-(The games the video chooses as examples—The Oregon Trail, Tetris, and the Where in the World is Carmen Sandiego? series—were among the most successful and best-selling games from the end of the 1980s to the mid-1990s.)

-The rap video portion is interspersed with interviews of artists, writers, programmers and a lawyer.
-These people are the staff responsible for design of an early version of the game Neverwinter Nights (then an America Online MMORPG) and allows them to explain the issue in greater detail: